astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/User.md

 ---
 ### - References Page

 On the references page, the user will first be brought to the references landing page telling the user to select an object link.
 From there the user can select which object in the Cheetah API they would like to either work with or see the available endpoints of from the sidebar.
 After the user clicks one of these objects it will drop down with all of the endpoints available in that object.
 Once the user clicks one of these endpoints they will be brought to a page that lists information about that specific endpoint, including the endpoint's description, parameters, and responses.
-If the user wishes to edit the description on the endpoint to gain a better understanding of what it does, the user can click the edit button, click the endpoint description, type what they want the description to be, and click the save button.
-The page will reload with the new endpoint description.
+If the user wishes to edit the description on the endpoint or any of it's parameters to gain a better understanding of what it does, the user can click the edit button, click the endpoint or parameter description, type what they want the description to be, and click the save button.
+The page will reload with the new endpoint and parameter description.
+If the user wishes to test the endpoint and see what the endpoint would return with given real parameters, they can click the "Open Console" button and the sandbox test console will open.
+From there the user has the option to either close the console with the "Close console" button, or to execute a call to the Cheetah API with real parameters.
+The user will input the parameters they'd like to test the endpoint with and click the "Execute" button to make the call.
+The response from the Cheetah API will then be displayed underneath the console.

 <img src="DocumentationImages/ReferencesLanding.PNG"> <br>
 - The References landing page looks like this.
 From here the user can select an object link in the sidebar on the left, and an endpoint.